 - He produces good fruit at the right time.

 - He prospers in what he does.

 Does this describe your lifestyle?
 This is the lifestyle of a righteous man.
 This is what sanctification looks like and plays out.
 Are you influenced by the philosophies of the day?
 Here is a quick test.
 What are your views on abortion?
 What are your views on gay marriage?
 How do you feel about the word “tolerance“?
-Can moral issues be black and white, cut and dry or are there numerous degrees of grey areas?
+Can moral issues be black and white, cut and dry or are there numerous degrees of gray areas?
 Those who are experiencing daily salvation, learn to have a Biblical worldview that overshadows their every decision.

 What about the battle with sin?